ainagari/monopoly/README.md

 ### Results/

 The `Results`folder contains the average self-similarities by layer obtained by every model.
-Folder names indicate the language and the model used (bbcased = bert-base-cased, bert = bert-base uncased)
+Folder names indicate the language and the model used (bbcased = bert-base-cased, bert = bert-base-uncased)

 ### Obtaining vector representations and similarities